Natnael-Getahun/my-blogdown-blog/content/project/new_subcities/index.md

 ---
 title: "Clustering New Addis Ababa 'Sub cities': A Guide for Data Collectors"
-subtitle: A pottential efficiency boost for data collection in Addis Ababa.
+subtitle: A potential efficiency boost for data collection in Addis Ababa.
 author: Natnael Getahun
 date: "2025-07-10"
 draft: false